World Series of Golf (unofficial event)

-The World Series of Golf was an annual golf competition.
-The competition differed from traditional golf tournaments in that the winner is decided not by the lowest stroke-play score or by winning a bracket-style elimination in match play, but by winning wagers bet on each hole in a betting style similar to poker.
+The World Series of Golf is an annual golf competition.
+The competition differs from traditional golf tournaments in that the winner is decided not by the lowest stroke-play score or by winning a bracket-style elimination in match play, but by winning wagers bet on each hole in a betting style similar to poker.

 The first event was held on May 13–16, 2007, and was later televised by NBC on June 23–24.
 The second event was played on May 12–15, 2008, and was televised by CBS on June 28–29.
+The event is being revived in 2026 and being held at the Gran Reserva Resort and Spa in Ixtapan de la Sal, Mexico.

 Format

 Each hole is conducted in a manner similar to a hand of Texas hold 'em.
 Each player begins the round with a stake, and a playing group consists of three to six players.
 In the inaugural tournament, the buy-in for each player is $10,000.

 Before teeing off for each hole, each player bets an ante, which starts out at 1% of the opening stake for the round, i.e., $100 on the first hole of the opening round, and doubles every three holes.
 After the tee shots, players then check, raise or call bets, or fold and do not play the rest of that hole.
 Betting follows a prescribed order that rotates on each hole, just like "the button" in Hold 'Em, and playing of shots follows the same order, unlike traditional golf where the player whose ball is furthest from the hole shoots first on each shot.
 The pot is won by the player with the lowest score on each hole, or by the remaining player if all others have folded.
 A tie score on a hole ("halved" in match-play parlance) results in a split pot, much like a tie hand in poker.

 If a player does not have enough money remaining in his or her stake to cover the ante for the next hole, he or she is eliminated and the remaining stake goes into the pot for the next hole.

 The round ends when one player has won all the money from the others in his group, which may take more than 18 holes.

 Aside from rule variations involving betting and the order in which players take their shots, the event is played under standard United States Golf Association rules.

 The inaugural event was open to amateur golfers only.
 Players were paired with those of similar ability for the first round, which was played without handicaps.
 Handicap scoring was used for second and third rounds.

-The World Series of Golf introduced a unique blend of skill and strategy by merging elements of poker and golf, attracting both amateur and professional gamblers.
-The event gained attention for its novelty, but was discontinued after 2008 due to financial challenges and lack of widespread interest in the format.
+The World Series of Golf merges both elements of poker and golf.
+The game is being revived in 2026 due to the interest in alternative golf formats like the TGL.

 2007 World Series of Golf

-The inaugural event was held at the Primm Valley Golf Club near Primm, Nevada.
+The event was held at the Primm Valley Golf Club near Primm, Nevada.
 A field of 60 participants played three rounds.